turingschool/try-turing/backend-online/what-is-bee/index.md

 1. Write programs that print and combine pieces of text using the String data types
 2. Take in and manipulate user input using control flow structures
-3. Write a Ruby script that posts to Twitter, reads timelines, and saves search results to files (start in class, finish at home)
+3. Solve a code challenge that requires several programming concepts, in a way we haven't seen them presented before